Last updated on March 7th, 2023

-Facts about history of Holi
+Facts about the history of Holi

-#1.
-The name holi comes from “Holika”, the sister of demon King “Hiranyakashyap” (refer: hindu mythology).
+1. The name Holi comes from “Holika”, the sister of demon King “Hiranyakashyap” (refer: Hindu mythology).

-#2.
-Legend has that the evil king – Hiranyakashyap – forbade his son Prahlad from worshiping one of the Hindu gods – Lord Vishnu.
+2. Legend has that the evil king – Hiranyakashyap – forbade his son Prahlad from worshiping one of the Hindu gods – Lord Vishnu.
 However, Prahlad worshiped Vishnu despite his father’s denial.

 Thus the demon king ordered Prahlad to sit on pyre (a structure, usually made of wood, for burning a body as part of a funeral rite or execution) along with Holika (who was immune to fire) the sister of the demon king.
 When the fire started, Holika was burnt to death in spite of her immunity to fire, and miraculously Prahlad was saved because Prahlad asked the help of Lord Vishnu during the event.

 The burning of Holika is celebrated as Holi.
 However there are other arguments as well, that support the celebration of Holi and its origin.
 The story is also narrated in various ways but the conclusion remains the same i.e. – “victory of good over evil.”